THEME – BASIC CONCEPTS OF AGRICULTURE

 TOPIC – DANGEROUS AND HARMFUL PLANTS

 By the end of the lesson, the pupils should have attained the following objectives (cognitive, affective and psychomotor) and should be able to –

-2. state the uses of the sun to people.
+2. mention the danger of harmful plants to people.

 The teacher will teach the lesson with the aid of: